rafaucau/ts-dom-utils/README.md

 |----------|-----------|-----------------------------------------------------|
 | selector | undefined | The selector to match against.                      |
 | parent   | document  | The ParentNode in which to search for the selector. |

+## How to Contribute

+We welcome any contributions!
+If you have an idea for a new feature or tool, please feel free to open an issue to discuss it.
+You can also submit a pull request if you've developed a feature or fix that you'd like to contribute back.

+### Support This Project

+This project is developed and maintained by a single developer.
+If you find it useful and would like to support its continued development, you can do so through [GitHub Sponsors](https://github.com/rafaucau/ts-dom-utils?sponsor=1).
+Any amount is appreciated!